openharmony/docs/en/application-dev/media/camera-performance-improvement.md

 ![](figures/deferred-surface-sequence-diagram.png)

-For details about how to obtain the BaseContext, see [BaseContext](../reference/apis/js-apis-inner-application-baseContext.md).
+For details about how to obtain the context, see [Obtaining the Context of UIAbility](../application-models/uiability-usage.md#obtaining-the-context-of-uiability).

 ```ts
 import camera from '@ohos.multimedia.camera';